progit/progit/en/09-git-internals/01-chapter9.markdown

 	chain length = 1: 1 object
 	pack-7a16e4488ae40c7d2bc56ea2bd43e25212a66c45.pack: ok

 Here, the `9bc1d` blob, which if you remember was the first version of your repo.rb file, is referencing the `05408` blob, which was the second version of the file.
-The third column in the output is the size of the object's content, so you can see that the content of `05408` takes up 12K, but that of `9bc1d` only takes up 7 bytes.
+The third column in the output is the size of the object’s content, so you can see that the content of `05408` takes up 12K, but that of `9bc1d` only takes up 7 bytes.
 What is also interesting is that the second version of the file is the one that is stored intact, whereas the original version is stored as a delta — this is because you’re most likely to need faster access to the most recent version of the file.

 The really nice thing about this is that it can be repacked at any time.
 Git will occasionally repack your database automatically, always trying to save more space.
 You can also manually repack at any time by running `git gc` by hand.